dan-1am/webbooks/README.md

 Online library of fb2/fb2.zip books as Django application.

-- Read online, download, upload, comment.
+- Read online, download, upload, comment
-- Author page with books, sorted by sequence.
+- Author page with books, sorted by sequence
-- Existing fb2 collection can be used directly.
+- Existing fb2 collection can be used directly

 The application currently functions at a basic level and can be utilized in its current state.
 However, to enhance the user experience, several